seed-labs/seed-labs/manuals/cloud/seedvm-cloud.md

 When the Ubuntu 20.04 VM is built, a default username with the root privilege will be created in the system.
 The actual name of the user is typically chosen by the cloud operator.
-Most cloud platforms will provide a means for you to SSH into this account.
+Most cloud platforms will provide a method for you to SSH into this account.
+Please get the VM, and do the followings:

-- Download the `seedcloud.zip` using the following command
+- Step 2.a: Download the `seedcloud.zip` using the following command
   ```
   wget URL (to be decided)
   ```

-- In order to unzip the file, we first need to install the `unzip` program using the following command.
+- Step 2.b: In order to unzip the file, we first need to install the `unzip` program using the following command.
 After that, unzip the file.
   ```
   sudo apt update